MetroWind/gtav-vehicle-finder/README.md

 So, [Simeon](http://gta.wikia.com/wiki/Simeon_Car_Export_Requests) is
 asking you to find one of his five cars, and you are poor and will do anything for 10k...
-What would you do?
-Would you search for car names on Google one by one, and put them in 5 browser tabs?
+But of course you don’t memorize the shape of all 370+ vehicles in your human mind.
+Would you then search for car names on Google one by one, and put them in five browser tabs?

 But that’s lame!
 You don’t want to constantly switch browser tabs!
 It’s time to use this vehicle finder!